 Applicants for Law and Law with Law Studies in Europe must take the Law National Admissions Test (LNAT) between these dates , and by no later than 20 October.

-The standard deadline for registratation for the BioMedical Admissions Test (BMAT).
+The standard deadline for registration for the BioMedical Admissions Test (BMAT).

 The deadline for registering and booking a test slot for the Law National Admissions Test (LNAT) (to guarantee that you can take the test by 20 October).

-The final deadline for your school/test centre to register you with the Admissions Testing Service (ATS) for an aptitude test(s), if required for your course.
+The final deadline for your school/test centre to register you for an aptitude test(s), if required for your course.
 The process for LNAT is different, as explained above.

 6pm UK time on this date is the absolute deadline for submission of completed UCAS applications.
 No application submitted after 6pm will be considered.